SEMAFORInformatik/femagtools/docs/models.rst

-fillfac    iron fill factor                          1 bsat       saturation induction             T        2.15 rho        specific weight                  kg/dm3   7.65 lossses    dict of loss values (optional)
+fillfac    iron fill factor                          1 bsat       saturation induction             T        2.15 rho        specific weight                  kg/dm3   7.65 losses    dict of loss values (optional)
 =========  ================================ ======== =======

 The loss factors and exponents are used in the Jordan loss calculation formula: